-Scott Seyborne, President and Head Scientist of The Institute, sat in a battered chair scribbling out equations in the dim light, which flickered intermittently, occasionally going out all together.
-Every time this happened, he flicked the bulb with his finger and pleaded with it ‘Don’t you fail on me, I have nearly finished.
+Scott Seyborne, President and Head Scientist at The Institute, sat in a battered chair scribbling out equations in the dim light, which flickered intermittently, occasionally going out altogether.
+Every time this happened, he flicked the lamp with his finger and pleaded with it ‘Don’t you fail on me, I have nearly finished.
 I promise I will turn you off soon’.
-During one instance of this repeating plea, a tall blonde woman entered the room ‘You know Scott, talking to inanimate objects isn’t making you seem any more sane’ she joked, Scott turned and looked at her before turning back to the paper on which he was furiously working.‘Chrissie.
-You know very well that I am perfectly sane, even if the rest of the human population has deluded itself to thinking I have lost my marbles.
+During one instance of this repeating plea, a tall blonde woman entered the room ‘You know Scott, talking to inanimate objects isn’t making you seem any saner’ she joked, Scott turned and looked at her before turning back to the paper on which he was furiously working.‘Chrissie.
+You know very well that I am perfectly sane, even if the rest of the human population has deluded itself into thinking I have lost my marbles.
 Now if you don’t mind, I have work to do and so do you’

-Chrissie Lee had once been amongst the principle scientists working at The Institute, she was a brilliant woman, attractive, hard working, funny and whom had graduated first in her class from the Lunar Colony University of Science.
+Chrissie Lee had once been amongst the principal scientists working at The Institute, she was a brilliant woman, attractive, hardworking, funny and had graduated first in her class from the Lunar Colony University of Science.
 She looked around the room, just as the light went out again.
-Scott started to plead with the lamp once more, but Chrissie interrupted him by waving her hand past a door sensor, causing the entire room erupt in to life.‘I finished repairs on the back-up power generator about ten minutes ago, so now it’s up to you’.
+Scott started to plead with the lamp once more, but Chrissie interrupted him by waving her hand past a door sensor, causing the entire room to erupt into life.‘I finished repairs on the back-up power generator about ten minutes ago, so now it’s up to you’.
 Scott scanned the room, most of the monitors and view-screens were still almost black from the dirt that covered them, some didn’t work at all.

-The hum of electronic equipment began to fill the air, and Scott stared to clean the dust and dirt from one of the keyboards that was inlaid within the desk.
+The hum of electronic equipment began to fill the air, Scott started to clean the dust and dirt from one of the keyboards that were inlaid within the desk.
 ‘Fantastic.
 It shouldn’t take me long to finish off the calculations now, another few hours and...’ his voice trailed off as he started inputting the data from his paper to the computer.
-Chrissie cleaned off another keyboard and typed in a few commands ‘We still need the core online to attempt an incursion Scott, and I don’t think I can get it working alone’.
+Chrissie cleaned off another keyboard and typed in a few commands ‘We still need the core online to attempt an incursion, and I don’t think I can get it working alone’.
 Scott stopped working for a moment, then he turned on his chair and smiled at Chrissie.
 She had always loved it when he smiled, except when it was this particular kind of smile 'So what genius solution have you just come up with? and how many new scars is it going to cost me?' asked Chrissie.
 Scott laughed and said 'Only two or three'